thedgmbh/AKMediaViewer/Readme.md

 // MARK: - AKMediaViewerDelegate
 // Returns the view controller in which the focus controller is going to be added.
-// This can be any view controller, fullscreen or not. func parentViewControllerForMediaFocusManager(manager: AKMediaViewerManager) -> UIViewController {
+// This can be any view controller, fullscreen or not. func parentViewControllerForMediaViewerManager(manager: AKMediaViewerManager) -> UIViewController {
     return self
 }

 // Returns the URL where the media (image or video) is stored.
-The URL may be local (file://) or distant (http://). func mediaFocusManager(manager: AKMediaViewerManager,  mediaURLForView view: UIView) -> NSURL {
+The URL may be local (file://) or distant (http://). func mediaViewerManager(manager: AKMediaViewerManager,  mediaURLForView view: UIView) -> NSURL {
     let index: Int = view.tag - 1
     let name: NSString = mediaNames[index]
     let url: NSURL = NSBundle.mainBundle().URLForResource(name.stringByDeletingPathExtension, withExtension: name.pathExtension)!